Herbert von Karajan: Last years

 In his later years, Karajan suffered from heart and back problems, needing surgery on the latter.
 He resigned as principal conductor of the Berlin Philharmonic on 24 April 1989.
 His last concert was Bruckner's 7th Symphony with the Vienna Philharmonic.
 He died of a heart attack at his home in Anif on 16 July 1989 at the age of 81.
+The following day, in accordance with his wishes, he was buried without a funeral ceremony in the local cemetery in Anif.
+He is survived by his wife Eliette and his two daughters.
+He is the grandfather of two granddaughters: Elina, born in 1994, and Kalina, born in 2003.

+His estate was estimated at over half a billion German marks (approximately 256 million euros).

 Karajan believed in reincarnation and said he would like to be reborn as an eagle so he could soar over his beloved Alps.
 Even so, on 29 June 1985, he conducted Wolfgang Amadeus Mozart's Coronation Mass during a Mass celebrated by Pope John Paul II in St. Peter's Basilica, on the Feast of Saints Peter and Paul, and with his wife and daughters received Holy Communion from the hand of the Pope.
 By the end of his life he had reconciled with the Catholic Church, and requested a Catholic burial.